 All of ADOT's sign structures are made of structural steel.
-Section 604 of this manual on steel structures discusses the requirements the contractor must meet for any steel.
+Section 604 of this manual on steel structures discusses the requirements the Contractor must meet for any steel.
 Section 605 provides more information on reinforcing steel requirements.

 The non-shrink grout used under the support anchor plates serves a very important function in the structure.
 The grout ensures uniform contact pressure between the base plate and the sign foundation.
 The grouting operation needs to be carefully observed to be sure that the grouting is properly done and conforms to the manufacturer's recommendations.
-The ADOT Approved Products List specifies which non-shrink grouts are pre-approved for use by the contractor.
-The manufacturer's recommendations for the placement of the grout supersedes all other requirements.
-It is therefore the inspector's responsibility to ensure the contractor carefully follows those recommendations to the fullest extent possible.
+The ADOT Approved Products List specifies which non-shrink grouts are pre-approved for use by the Contractor.
+The Inspector must get the manufacturer's recommendations for the grout and ensure the Contractor carefully follows those recommendations.